ALRW/personal-blog/markdown/articles/2020-07-22-feedback-for-software-engineers.md

 ---

-Often, when a manager leaves a team or company they can take the history of their teams, the  individuals within those teams and what was achieved together with them.
+Often, when a manager leaves a team or company they can take the history of their teams and what was achieved together with them.
 This is particularly acute when it comes to the infamous annual review.
 It’s not unheard of for an engineer to receive a yearly appraisal based wholly on the previous three weeks of work under a new manager.

-During my final few weeks at Funding Circle, in a bid to do something about this, I sat down and wrote a short page - few paragraphs for each of the engineers that I had been managing, summarising their contributions and also adding some more far-sighted feedback that I hoped might be of use.
+During my final few weeks at Funding Circle, in a bid to do something about this, I sat down and wrote a short page for each of the engineers that I had been managing, summarising their contributions and also adding some more far-sighted feedback that I hoped might be of use.

 I wanted to make this as useful an exercise as possible so, in each case, I tried to set aside time to think deeply about the person to target my advice